mark-orion/PyFSPro/README.md

 * DeNoising
 * Pseudo Color
 * Histogram plot of input and output data (good for camera calibration)
+* Transient filter (display or save frames that "stick out" of the sequence)

 ## Requirements
 * Please refer to INSTALL.win for Windows installation instructions.